axibase/axibase-collector-docs/jobs/json.md

 ## Overview

-The JSON job provides a way to download JSON files from remote systems or read files from the local file system to convert the files into series, properties, and message commands sent into the the Axibase Time Series Database.
+The JSON job provides a way to download JSON files from remote systems or read files from the local file system to convert the files into series, properties, and message commands sent into Axibase Time Series Database.

 ## Workflow